kris2475/C12880MA-Dispersion-Stability-Analyser/README.md

-# Multi-Angle Spectral Water Quality Analyser
+# Multiwavelength Dispersion Analyser

-An open-source optical sensing platform that pairs the **Hamamatsu C12880MA micro-spectrometer** with a multi-port cuvette/immersion housing and machine learning to decouple particle scattering from chemical absorption in complex aqueous solutions.
+A low-cost, highly portable optical sensing platform designed for field and lab use, pairing the **Hamamatsu C12880MA micro-spectrometer** with its **onboard PCB LED illumination source** to track stability, flocculation, agglomeration, and sedimentation dynamics in complex liquid dispersions.

-Traditional ISO 7027 turbidity meters rely on a single near-infrared LED and a 90° photodiode, failing completely when water contains dissolved organic matter (DOM), tannins, algal pigments, or carbon nanomaterials.
-This project addresses that limitation by capturing full-spectrum (340–850 nm) optical signatures via a configurable multi-port housing to fingerprint water quality components using chemometrics and machine learning.
+Traditional stability analysers rely on single-wavelength light sources and a single photodiode, capturing only a blunt aggregate transmission number.
+This project evolves that proven industrial concept into a full-spectrum (340–850 nm) optical tool.
+By listening to every wavelength simultaneously, the system can decouple overall scattering mass from time-dependent particle size shifts, micro-bubble relaxation phases, and differential sedimentation.

 ---

-## System Architecture
+## System Architecture & Field Portability

-The hardware architecture moves beyond single-channel nephelometry by providing a multi-port housing where the light source can be manually positioned:
+Engineered for rapid deployment outside the traditional laboratory, the device combines low-power microcontrollers with precision optical hardware:

-* **0° Transmission Port:** The primary operational axis, measuring total optical extinction combining light absorption from carbon/pigments and forward scattering.
+* **0° Transmission & Extinction Axis:** The primary operational path, tracking total optical density, scattering, and initial de-aeration/bubble-clearing behavior immediately after sample agitation.
-* **45° Forward-Scattering Port:** A manually swappable alternative position that isolates Mie scattering to evaluate particle size distribution and concentration while minimizing inner-filter absorption effects.
+* **Multi-Angle Optical Probing:** Configurable housing geometry designed to capture multiwavelength extinction and scattering profiles across the entire visible-to-near-infrared spectrum.

 ---